 |Four individuals swim 25 yd of one stroke (BK, BR, FLY, FREE) for a total of 100 yd.|

 |Four individuals swim 50 yd of one stroke (BK, BR, FLY, FREE) for a total of 200 yd.|

-At a dual meet, meet sheets are posted by the coaches at the swim meet and show swimmers’ participation at the meet.
+At a dual meet, meet sheets are posted by the coaches showing swimmers’ participation at the meet.
 At an invitational meet, the meet sheet is posted by the meet organizer at a central location.
 At an invitational, you may be required to initial the meet sheet to indicate that your child is present.
 The meet sheets at both dual meets and invitational meets list boys and girls events separately.

 The following is an example of how events are listed on a meet sheet: